AntonyThorpe/silverstripe-formfieldadditionalclasses/README.md

 ```

 ## Approach of this Module
-The classes in this module only apply to the Field Holder template.
+The classes in this module mostly apply to the Field Holder template.
 The central `$Field` remains untouched (the existing SilverStripe function `addExtraClass` can be used to add CSS classes to this).
 Note: the `addExtraClass` has been removed from the holder templates now that there are new methods to use.
 In addition, default classes are in place that match the existing classes in the SilverStripe holder templates so there should not be too much carnage when installing this module into an existing project.

 ## Requirements
 [Silverstripe](http://www.silverstripe.org)